TereRoxy/PianoVision/README.md

 ---

 Author: Roxana Terebent
-Note: The full implementation will be made available upon completion of the Bachelor's thesis and after the defense date.
+Note: The full code implementation, thesis, results and related materials will be made publicly available upon completion of the Bachelor's thesis and after the defense date.

 **Happy transcribing!**